hackclub/hackclub/workshops/craps_simulator/README.md

 }
 ```

 For the user input of "Y", if the balance is less then or equal to 0, then the user does not have money to play the game.
-If this is so, let the user know and set the "playAgain" boolean to false.
+If this is so, let the user know and set the `playAgain` boolean to false.
 Then outside of the if statement, break out of the user input while loop.

 ```csharp
 if (userInput == "Y")